PSU-MCECS-SAFE/SAFE/readme.md

       - make sure you're connected to VPN
       - make sure code is in public_html folder

+## Documentation (Will update when its finalize)
+   - SAFE Project Document
+   - SAFE Technical Document

 ## License Information
 The SAFE Project is currently licensed under the MIT license.